 Image Location by Spherical Mirror Formula

-How can we tell about the nature of image(whether image is real or imaginary, inverted or erect) formed in the mirror?
+How can we tell about the nature of the image(whether the image is real or imaginary, inverted, or erect) formed in the mirror?
 How can we tell about the size of the image compared with the size of the object?
-To answer these question, one method is graphical or ray diagram.
+To answer these questions, one method is a graphical or ray diagram.
 But, we can also answer these questions by using a mathematical formula called the mirror formula defined as:

 Mirror formula is the relationship between object distance p, image distance q from the mirror, and focal length f of the mirror.